ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 get pretty close to the latter style, without having to introduce a monad.

-A more complex example involving freezing nested mutable structure is elaborated in `this blog post <blog_freeze_>`_.
+A more interesting, though more complex, example involving freezing nested mutable structure is elaborated in `this blog post <blog_freeze_>`_.

 Creating linear values
 ^^^^^^^^^^^^^^^^^^^^^^